Plog is a suite of some scripts to be run on a UNIX server for handling Markdown formatted blogs, glogs, and email newsletters with Git.

 pubnext.shon the command line, overriding the settings in the script or the configuration file

-.plog.rcis local to any working directory, so you have to add it to any directory containing posts (source texts)
+.plog.rcis local to any working directory, so you have to add it to any directory containing posts (source texts), where you want to run

 .plog.rcis read as a shell script, therefore you have to honour shell script syntax; be especially careful about closing all strings opened with